dehboris/docs-3/source/docs/forms.md

     ->visibility($visibility = 'public'); // Set the visibility of uploaded files.
 ```

+> Please note, it is the responsibility of the developer to delete these files from the disk if they are removed, as Filament is unaware if they are depended on elsewhere.
+One way to do this automatically is observing a [model event](https://laravel.com/docs/eloquent#events).

 > Support for multiple file uploads is coming soon.
 For more information, please see our [Development Roadmap](/docs/roadmap).

 ### Key-value {#fields-key-value}